ipod825/vim-netranger/README.md

 4. If only one file is to be copied/cut, you can simply press `yy` (copy) or `dd` (cut).
 The current file will be marked.
 You can then continue `yy`,  `dd` other lines.
 I personally think this is more convenient then using `v`.

 ### File Deletion
+In progress

 ### Sort
+In progress

 ### Bookmark
+In progress

 ### Remote storage
 1. Run `NETRListRemotes` command to open a `vim-netranger` buffer showing all configured remote storage.
 2. If `rclone` is not in your `PATH`, on first time running `NETRListRemotes`.
 It will be automatically downloaded and installed.
 3. Remote files are downloaded on demand and cached in `g:NETRRootDir/cache`.
 Other than that, it's just like browsing local files.
+__Note__ Remote reading is done now.
+Writing is still in progress.

 ## Customization
 ### Key mappings:
-Assign a list to each folloing variable to provide extra key mappings.
+Assign a list to each of the folloing variables to provide extra key mappings.

 | Variable            | Description                                                          | Default                |
 | :------------       | :--------------                                                      | :----------------      |